-Thai Iced Tea has a balanced flavor profile of sweetened black tea and complex spices with a creamy texture – made from scratch with no artificial food dyes!
+This Thai Iced Tea Recipe has a balanced flavor profile of sweetened black tea and complex spices with a creamy texture.
+It's made from scratch with no artificial ingredients or food dyes!

 Authentic Thai Tea

-An authentic Thai Tea usually has Thai Tea Mix that’s brewed and sweetened, and combined with a splash of evaporated milk.
-Thai Tea Mix is a blend of black tea (usually Ceylon tea) and spices, such as star anise, cardamom, and tamarind.
+Authentic Thai tea is a blend of black tea, spices, evaporated milk, and sweetener.
+Thai Tea Mix is commonly used, which is a blend of black tea (usually Ceylon tea) and spices, such as star anise, cardamom, and tamarind.
 Sugar is the typical sweetener.

 Thai Tea Without Dye

 If you’ve ever been to Thailand and had Thai Tea or if you’ve ordered it at your favorite Thai restaurant, you’ve probably noticed that it’s orange in color.
 This is because of artificial food dye!
-I try to avoid artificial food colorings and dyes whenever possible, so I make my Thai Iced Tea from scratch without dye, instead of using Thai Tea Mix.
+I try to avoid artificial food colorings and dyes whenever possible.
+I make my Thai Iced Tea from scratch without dye instead of using Thai Tea Mix.

 If you choose to make this recipe with Thai Tea Mix, just know that it does contain what is known as FD&C Yellow 6, which is an artificial food coloring.
 According to Wikipedia, this food dye is derived from petroleum.